-Candidates for the major, advanced major or honours degrees in French are strongly advised to spend at least one summer (five weeks) in an immersion program or one year in the junior year abroad program.
+Candidates for the major, advanced major or honours degrees in French are strongly advised to spend at least one summer (five weeks) in a Frenchspeaking environment through an immersion program or one year in the junior year abroad program.
 Please see below for details.